Monday, June 24, 2019

 I look at the book’s title page.
 Christopher has inscribed my name, and followed it with the words, What I want to say won’t fit on this page.
 Thanks for coming.
 Christopher.
 What in the world is that dedication supposed to mean, I wonder?
 The words sound handsome enough.
 Yet do they really mean anything?

 “Hey,” says Christopher in my ear.
 “A bunch of us are going to grab a drink.”
 I perk up.
 Perhaps an invitation is in the offing.
-I deflate just as quickly, when he continues his thought.
+I deflate just as quickly when he continues his thought.
 “Maybe after my friends and I are done, I can catch up with you again and we can go somewhere.”

 “Where, Christopher?”
 I ask.
 I probably sound more testy than I intend, but I can’t help myself.
-The group of young people waiting nearby have been shooting questioning glances our way.
+The group of young people waiting nearby have begun shooting questioning glances our way.
 Clearly they’re anxious to start their revelry.
 Some of their faces I’ve seen in Christopher’s social media.
 A few are authors with one whole book apiece to their names.
 They’re the hot young voices of LGBT letters today, or something like that.
 Hot in a literary sense, anyway.
 There’s not one I’d swipe right on.
 “Where exactly would we go?”

-Okay, so I’m not part of his elite little social circle.
+Okay, so I’m not part of his elite inner social circle.
 Am I such a troll I can’t be asked out for drinks?
 Why am I not even introduced as a friend?
 Is it my age?
 Am I dressed badly?
 Am I an embarrassment?
 How?
 I’ve got more writing credits to my name than all these whelps put together.

 He’s trying to smooth over the situation.
 His voice is sweet and soothing in my ear.
 “I don’t know.
 Maybe you could hang out somewhere on your own and then meet me late, near the bar.
 We could find a parking garage or something.
 An alley.
 I don’t care.
 I just want to get that cock of yours down my throat.
 Then you can finish me off with your piss.
 Come on.
 Say yes.”

-As he hisses his serpent’s song, wearing a smile all the while, I’m staring at the dedication he’s written.
-What I want to say won’t fit on this page.
-What I want to say, right now, can’t even come out of my mouth.
 Minutes ago I’d felt so proud of this kid.
 I’d reveled in every decibel of applause he’d wrung from his captive audience.
-I’d been proud of him for years, from the time he was a college student, through his adventures abroad, from the time he got his agent to this very evening, on the publication of his first novel.
+I’d been proud of him for years, since he was a college student, through his adventures abroad, from the time he got an agent to tonight, the publication of his first novel.
 Every step of the way, I’d been the beaming father figure urging him on.

 “I need to get back home,” I say, and stammer out something about the last trains back to the suburbs.